-Regular attendance is of course important if pupils are to benefit from the full range of educational experiences and opportunities on offer at Henry Tyndale and so we ask that children are only kept away from school for genuine reasons.
+Regular attendance is of course important if students are to benefit from the full range of educational experiences and opportunities on offer at Henry Tyndale and so we ask that students are only kept away from school for genuine reasons.

-Obviously, however, if a pupil is not well enough to benefit from being at school, or if he or she is liable to infect another child or member of staff, then he/she should not be at school.
+Obviously, however, if a student is not well enough to benefit from being at school, or if he or she is liable to infect another student or member of staff, then he/she should not be at school.

-In the light of recent legislation we must ask that a note explaining the reasons for any absence be sent in when the child returns to school.
-In the case of protracted or repeated absence where we have not been informed of a reason, the school will first telephone for an explanation and if this is not forthcoming will ask the Educational Welfare Officer to call round.
+In the case of protracted or repeated absence where we have not been informed of a reason, the school will make a welfare call and if this is not forthcoming then the absence may ne investigated by the Education Welfare Officers.

 Children and young people aged 18 years and under who have a positive test result

 It is not recommended that children and young people are tested for COVID-19 unless directed to by a health professional.

 If a child or young person has a positive COVID-19 test result they should try to stay at home and avoid contact with other people for 3 days after the day they took the test, if they can.
 After 3 days, if they feel well and do not have a high temperature, the risk of passing the infection on to others is much lower.
 This is because children and young people tend to be infectious to other people for less time than adults.

 Children and young people who usually go to school, college or childcare and who live with someone who has a positive COVID-19 test result should continue to attend as normal.

 This guidance is correct as of 14th July 2022 - People with symptoms of a respiratory infection including COVID-19 - GOV.UK (www.gov.uk)